 No. Ref Action Item Frequency Applicable Governance Forum 1.
-5 The Default Management Policy is owned by the JSE Clear Annual JSE Clear Risk Responsible Officer and will be reviewed at least annually or Committee when there are any material changes.
+5 The Default Management Policy is owned by the JSE Clear CEO Annual JSE Clear Risk and will be reviewed at least annually or when there are any Committee material changes.
 JSE Clear Board The regular annual review of this policy will be approved by the JSE Clear Risk Committee.
-2. 5 The JSEC Risk Committee will recommend the initial approval of Not specified JSE Clear Risk this policy by the JSEC Board or when there are material changes.
-Committee 3.
-10 The DMGC will also immediately communicate the decision to Not specified • DMGC institute default management activities to the JSE Clear Board and JSE Clear Risk Committee, and will keep members of both committees abreast of actions being taken throughout the default management process.
+2. 5 The JSE Clear Risk Committee will recommend the initial Not specified JSE Clear Risk approval of this policy by the JSE Clear Board or when there are Committee material changes.
+3. 10 The DMGC will also immediately communicate the decision to Not specified • DMGC institute default management activities to the JSE Clear Board and JSE Clear Risk Committee, and will keep members of both committees abreast of actions being taken throughout the default management process.